-The center medians along Alaskan Way under the Action Alternative could affect emergency vehicle access and operations.
-Emergency response vehicles would be required to make U-turns along the corridor to reach destinations on the opposite side of the street.
-U-turns would be possible at all intersections.
-Roadway operations and intersection LOS on Alaskan Way would generally improve under the Action Alternative; therefore, emergency vehicles would likely experience shorter response times as a result of the project.
-Access and parking at Fire Station 5 would be the same under both the Action and No Action alternatives.
+Emergency access to properties on the west side of Alaskan Way would be maintained under the Preferred Alternative.
+Emergency vehicles would have direct east-west access to the waterfront piers via the Promenade at any time.

+Roadway operations and intersection LOS on Alaskan Way would generally improve under the Preferred Alternative; therefore, emergency vehicles would likely experience shorter response times as a result of AWPOW.
+Access and parking at Fire Station 5 would be the same under both the Preferred and No Action alternatives.